Nursing Home Page

 1. Experienced and respected faculty.

-2. Small learning group instruction (8:1 student/faculty ratio).
+2. Small learning group instruction (8:1 student/faculty ratio in lab and clinical).

 3. Multiple clinical learning opportunities in a variety of settings.